 After the test, the researchers divided the patients into three groups.
 The patients received either authentic acupuncture delivered for 20 minutes at established acupuncture points; sham acupuncture delivered at non-acupuncture points; or no-needle acupuncture, in which the patients were told they’d receive acupuncture, but were in fact only tapped by a needle holder on the back of the neck.
 The mental stress test was repeated after the acupuncture treatments, with the same measurements taken at the conclusion of the second test.
 While patients in the sham and no-needle group experienced the same increases in heart rate, blood pressure and sympathetic nervous system activity after taking the second test as they had after taking the test the first time, patients in the authentic acupuncture group showed no increase in sympathetic nervous system activity.

-For more information on how Traditional Chinese Medicine can help treat mental health conditions, or to make an appointment at ACTCM’s Community Clinic, please call (415) 282-9603.
+For more information on how Traditional Chinese Medicine can help treat mental health conditions, or make an appointment at ACTCM’s Community Clinic.

 American College of Traditional Chinese Medicine (ACTCM) has provided affordable, quality health care to the public and trained professionals in acupuncture, massage and Chinese medicine since 1980.
 In addition to its graduate curriculum, ACTCM offers continuing education, public education, community outreach and clinical services in acupuncture and herbal medicine.
 ACTCM has been the recipient of many awards for its curriculum, faculty and clinic, and has been voted “Best of the Bay” by both the San Francisco Weekly and the San Francisco Bay Guardian.
 ACTCM is accredited by the Accreditation Commission for Acupuncture and Oriental Medicine and is a private, nonprofit, 501(c)(3) tax-exempt organization.